bloc97/JTinyVote/README.md

 # JTinyVote
-Very simple voting system that accounts for weight.
+Very simple voting system that accounts for weight, and uses a bit of randomness.
 Similar to JVote, but smaller

 In a simple voting system, only the choice with the highest number of votes win, but in this system, every choice that has at least one voter can win.